Information Theory for Complex Systems Scientists: What Is Information?

 \subsection{Entropy}

 The fundamental questions information theory equips us to ask (and answer) are:

-\begin{enumerate} \item How uncertain am I about the state of some variable? \item How much ``work" (for want of a better phrase) do I need to do to become \textit{more certain} than I am now? \end{enumerate}
+\begin{enumerate} \item How uncertain am I about the state of some thing I could observe? \item How much ``work" (for want of a better word) do I need to do to become \textit{more certain} than I am now? \end{enumerate}

 It is important to note that these two core questions are not (on the surface) actually about information, but rather, they are about \textit{uncertainty}, and how uncertainty changes.
 This forms the core of Shannon's great insight: information is the reduction of uncertainty associated with observing data.
 To even begin to mathematically understand information, we must first understand uncertainty.
-This is done with the ``entropy", a mathematical function that quantifies how uncertain we are about the state of some variable.
+This is done with the ``entropy", a mathematical function that quantifies how uncertain we are about the state of some variable given its statistics.

 There is a (likely apocryphal) story that, upon developing his theory, Claude Shannon approached the famous physicist and fellow cybernetician John von Neumann and asked what he should call his new measure.
-Von Neumann (apparently) replied: \textit{``you should call it entropy...since no one really knows what entropy is, you'll always have the upper hand in a debate."} (Paraphrased).
+Von Neumann (allegedly) replied: \textit{``you should call it entropy...since no one really knows what entropy is, you'll always have the upper hand in a debate."} (Paraphrased).
 While tongue-in-cheek, this story highlights the reality that, despite Shannon's originally narrow focus, the structure he developed is remarkably general and lends itself to many interpretations (and more than a few misinterpretations as well).

 Many intuitive understandings of information entropy have been proposed, and many authors have their own ways of introducing it.
-Here we provide two interpretations that make sense to us, but we encourage interested readers to go find as many explanations of entropy as they can.
+Here I provide two interpretations that make sense to me, but I encourage interested readers to go find as many explanations of entropy as they can.